 A cataract is a medical condition that can only be treated with surgery.
 You may elect to have cataract surgery once your vision is impaired to the point where you can no longer see comfortably for your daily activities (driving, reading, watching TV, etc.) When cataracts progress to this point, the surgery is covered by medical insurance.
 The purpose of cataract surgery is to restore clear vision by removing the cloudy natural lens and replacing it with a clear artificial lens.

-Custom IOLs provide an opportunity for patients to achieve not only an improvement in vision but greater freedom from glasses compared to a standard IOL.
-The Custom IOLs offered by Eye Associates of New Mexico are listed below.
+Advance Technology IOLs provide an opportunity for patients to achieve not only an improvement in vision but greater freedom from glasses compared to a standard IOL.
+The Advanced Technology IOLs offered by Eye Associates of New Mexico are listed below.

 Astigmatism Correcting IOLs